-If other applicable law prohibits or limits use or disclosure of your Protected Health Information, Student Health Services, Counseling Services and the Office of Disability Services follow the more stringent law.
+If other applicable law prohibits or limits use or disclosure of your Protected Health Information, Student Health Services and Counseling Services follow the more stringent law.

 Any use or disclosure other than those described above is performed only after you give your consent.
-You may cancel your consent at any time by notifying Student Health Services, Counseling Services, or the Office of Disability Services in writing.
+You may cancel your consent at any time by notifying Student Health Services or Counseling Services in writing.

-The Student Health Services, Counseling Services, and the Office of Disability Services reserve the right to change the terms of this Privacy Notice, and will provide clients with a copy of the revised notice.
+The Student Health Services and Counseling Services reserve the right to change the terms of this Privacy Notice, and will provide clients with a copy of the revised notice.